|Year:||4th year at Centre|

-Jenelle Anthony is entering her third year as the Head Field Hockey Coach at Centre College.
+Jenelle Anthony has been the head coach of Centre College field hockey since the 2011 season.
 Anthony's previous position was the Graduate Assistant Field Hockey Coach at Manhattanville College in Purchase, NY.
 In addition, she coached for the Revolution Field Hockey Club in New York/Connecticut, the Beyond Sticks Camp Programs in Virginia/Washington D.C.
 Area, and has also been a volunteer coach at high schools in her home state of Pennsylvania.

 Anthony completed her Masters of Science Degree in Sports Business Management in May 2011.